nira-community/awesome-low-level/README.md

 #### 1. Embedded Systems

-Embedded programming is about writing software for dedicated devices that perform specific tasks, such as microcontrollers, IoT devices, robots, automotive systems, drones, smart home devices, and industrial equipment.
-Unlike desktop or web development, you'll often work much closer to the hardware, where memory, processing power, and energy are limited.
+Embedded programming is about writing software for dedicated devices that perform specific tasks, such as microcontrollers, robots, automotive systems, IoT devices, and industrial equipment.
+Unlike desktop or web development, you'll often work much closer to the hardware, where memory, processing power, and power are limited.

-In this field, you'll commonly use languages like C and C++, with Rust becoming increasingly popular in some projects.
-You'll likely work with microcontrollers such as STM32, ESP32, AVR (Arduino), PIC, and ARM Cortex-M based chips.
-A large part of development involves communicating with hardware through protocols like UART, SPI, I²C, CAN, and USB, while also dealing with concepts such as GPIO pins, hardware registers, interrupts, timers, DMA, ADCs, and DACs.
+You'll commonly use C and C++, with Rust becoming more popular in some projects.
+You'll work with microcontrollers like STM32, ESP32, AVR, and ARM Cortex-M, while dealing with things like GPIO, hardware registers, interrupts, timers, DMA, and protocols such as UART, SPI, I²C, and CAN.

-> Depending on the project, you may work with sensors, motors, displays, Wi-Fi modules, Bluetooth devices, and real-time operating systems such as FreeRTOS or Zephyr.
-For debugging and testing, tools like JTAG, SWD, logic analyzers, and oscilloscopes are commonly used.
+> Depending on the project, you may also work with sensors, motors, displays, wireless modules, and RTOSes like FreeRTOS or Zephyr.
+Tools like JTAG, SWD, logic analyzers, and oscilloscopes are also commonly used for debugging and testing.

 - **[Awesome Embedded](https://github.com/nhivp/Awesome-Embedded)**
 - **[Awesome Embedded Linux](https://github.com/fkromer/awesome-embedded-linux)**